 A few things that PHP does differently from other treatment programs is it requires a minimum of 90 days residential or inpatient treatment that can go as long as 180 days.
 Additionally, they have a vigorous aftercare program that includes advocacy, regular meetings, frequent random drug testing and other assistance to help impaired medical professionals and their families.

 A bona fide 79% success rate is hard to argue.
 Why isn’t every treatment center following in their success?
 The Physicians’ Health Program should be the model by which all others are judged.
 But the reality is, most people have never even heard about it.
-Is anyone in a
+Is anyone in a decision making capacity paying attention?
+Instead, we subscribe to a program called the Minnesota Model that was developed by a couple of med students with zero addiction treatment training or experience, who decided 28 days of treatment should be enough.
+There was no science to back their choice; they literally picked 28 days out of thin air.

 The only drawback to the PHP is cost.
 Thirty days of treatment can cost upwards of $30,000.00.
 Ninety days can be three times that amount.
 Then, add in all the extras from aftercare, and you could be looking at a number over a hundred thousand dollars.